rdiaz02/EvAM-Tools/README.md

     - Uncompress the directory.
 Then the usual configure, make dance.
 (Go inside the uncompressed directory and type `./configure`; when finished, type `make`).
     - Put the `h-cbn` and `ct-cbn` executables in your $PATH.

-  * Install HESBCN
+  * Install H-ESBCN
     - Clone the repository from  https://github.com/danro9685/HESBCN .
-	- Go inside that directory, and do the usual configure, make dance.
+	- Go inside that directory, and type make.
 	- When finished, add the `h-esbcn` executable to your $PATH.

   * Install OncoBN